Asabeneh/30-Days-Of-Python/COURSE_QUALITY_STANDARD.md

 # Course Quality Standard

 A lesson is not complete because it names a Python feature or a security tool.
 It is complete when a learner can **explain, predict, practise, apply, test, and communicate** the idea safely.
+Every authored lesson must follow [DENSE_LESSON_STANDARD.md](DENSE_LESSON_STANDARD.md).

 ## Every lesson must contain